kaliber5/ember-cli-yadda-opinionated/README.md

-When I the select checkbox "I am not a robot" in the Sign-Up-Form When I deselect checkbox "I am not a robot" in the Sign-Up-Form When I deselect the checkbox "I am not a robot" in the Sign-Up-Form When I select radio-button "Prefer not to tell" in the Gender-Field When I select the radio-button "Prefer not to tell" in the Gender-Field
+When I the select checkbox "I am not a robot" in the Sign-Up-Form When I deselect checkbox "I am not a robot" in the Sign-Up-Form When I deselect the checkbox "I am not a robot" in the Sign-Up-Form When I select radio button "Prefer not to tell" in the Gender-Field When I select the radio button "Prefer not to tell" in the Gender-Field
 ```